 - Enter your Apple ID password then tap “Erase” to begin the factory reset process

-To hard reset an iPhone using a computer:
+To hard reset an iPhone using a Mac running macOS Mojave 10.14 or earlier, or with a Windows PC:

 - Connect your iPhone to your computer via USB